Tips to Lower Cholesterol

 Consider a Prescription

-If diet and exercise aren't enough to bring your cholesterol under control, your doctor may prescribe medication.
+We've covered how to lower cholesterol without medication.
+But if a low cholesterol diet and exercise aren't enough to bring it under control, your doctor may prescribe one of the following supplements to lower cholesterol:

 Statins block the effects of an enzyme that helps produce cholesterol.
 They also lower LDL cholesterol, lower triglycerides, and boost HDL cholesterol.
 (Crestor, Lescol, Lipitor, Mevacor, Pravachol, Zocor)